The dimensions of accessibility: proximity, opportunities, values: Discussion and conclusions

 Opportunity refers to tapping into city‑ or region‑scale assets, diverse job markets, universities, stadiums, and longer but acceptable travel windows (e.g., 15–60 minutes by transit).
 Measuring it demands high‑resolution, multimodal travel‑time matrices and harmonised land‑use or labour‑market datasets.
 Yet, GTFS feeds are patchy, informal transit is under‑mapped, and job counts are often aggregated at coarse administrative units, making opportunity scores for cities in the global south potentially far less precise~\cite{williams2015digital,hu2019measuring}.

 Only after recognising these baseline data frictions can one tackle the third axis, Value, i.e., the quality or desirability that residents attach to the destinations they can reach.
-Here, the toolbox widens: crowd‑sourced ratings (Google, Yelp), transaction prices, social‑media check‑ins, public‑health inspections, and bespoke stated‑preference surveys all serve as proxies~\cite{khan2022exploring, rahimi2018geography, schomberg2016supplementing, howie2010application}.
+Here, the toolbox widens: crowd‑sourced ratings (Google, Yelp), transaction prices, social‑media check‑ins, public‑health inspections, and bespoke stated‑preference surveys all serve as proxies~\cite{khan2022exploring, rahimi2018geography, schomberg2016supplementing, howie2010application,benati2024unequal}.
 Each source, however, carries bias.
 Digital participation skews toward wealthier, younger users; price signals confound quality with ability to pay; survey coverage is costly and localised~\cite{bright2018geodemographic,rao2005quality}.
 A pragmatic route is to triangulate: weight crowd ratings by review density, normalise price‑based measures by income, and splice in participatory mapping where digital footprints are thin.
 The result is not a single “value index” but a layered surface that acknowledges uncertainty while illuminating which neighbourhoods enjoy high‑quality choices and which are stranded in “value deserts.”
 In short, precise measurement across all three dimensions is possible, but only by blending multiple data streams and openly reporting the confidence intervals that inevitably widen outside well‑instrumented, high‑income contexts.

-Moreover, when categorising places and cities based on accessibility metrics, we inevitably make several assumptions.
+Moreover, when categorising places and cities based on accessibility metrics, we inevitably make several behavioural assumptions.
 Where do we draw the line between isolation and accessibility?
-How many opportunities are sufficient or desirable in one’s surroundings and life?
-Are more opportunities always better?
-Schwartz~\cite{schwartz2015paradox} would argue otherwise.
-But how does this “paradox of choice” apply to the fast-paced reality of urban life?
+How many opportunities are sufficient or desirable in one’s surroundings and life, and what is the tradeoff with the resulting density supporting this abundance?
+And besides, are more opportunities always better?
+If not, how does a “paradox of choice”~\cite{schwartz2015paradox} apply to the fast-paced reality of urban life?
 Personal preferences likely shape these questions, and, fortunately, cities remain diverse environments where different areas offer different experiences.
 However, the line between heterogeneity and inequality is difficult to define and measure.
-For this reason, when quantifying access in cities, we should avoid assuming that “more is always better.”
+For this reason, when quantifying access in cities, we should avoid assuming that “more is always better”.
 Aggregate scores of local metrics can be misleading and conceptually flawed when taken at face value.